 "This innovative and cost-effective approach greatly enhances our ability to confront the decline of our public housing and older assisted housing stock," said HUD Secretary Shaun Donovan.
 "With the initial implementation of RAD, the Obama Administration has begun to demonstrate that public-private partnership can help preserve our nation's affordable housing and create jobs in the process."

 "HUD and our local partners are working to protect critically needed affordable housing for the residents in these communities," said HUD's Midwest Regional Administrator Antonio R. Riley.
 "This is a market-based approach to helping local housing authorities tap into private capital to preserve housing for some of our most vulnerable citizens."

-HUD awarded commitments to Housing Authority of the city of New Albany in Indiana, allowing them to seek private financing to rehabilitate 70 units that are otherwise at risk of being lost from the affordable housing inventory.
+HUD awarded commitments to Cuyahoga Metropolitan Housing Authority in Cleveland and Lucas Metropolitan Housing Authority in Toledo, Ohio, allowing them to seek private financing to rehabilitate 519 units that are otherwise at risk of being lost from the affordable housing inventory.
 The commitments announced today are projected to preserve public and other HUD-assisted housing units for the next 20 years.

 RAD allows public housing agencies and private owners of certain at-risk, federally assisted properties to convert their current assistance to long-term Section 8 contracts.
 Such contracts will allow owners to leverage millions of dollars in debt and equity to better address immediate capital needs and preserve these affordable housing units.
 In addition, participating agencies are freed from antiquated public housing rules and restrictions that hindered their ability to best preserve and manage their housing similar to other affordable housing owners and managers.